 This list will give you a selection of popular clubs in Berlin playing electronic music.
 Just to give you an impression, here are some of the most popular ones:

 aka The Church of Techno.
 Berghain is one of the most famous clubs worldwide.
 The best DJs blast their best tunes on the best sound system every Friday until Monday morning.
 Located in an abandoned power plant this massive temple is a world on its own.
-The unique energy surely gives you a once in a lifetime experience.
+The unique energy surely gives you a once-in-a-lifetime experience.

 But be aware: Since everyone wants to get it, the door is extremely harsh.
-Don’t come in big groups, don’t wear your best clothes, don’t be overly excited, don’t take photos like a tourist.
+Don’t come in big groups, don’t wear your best clothes, don’t be overly excited, and don’t take photos like a tourist.
 Stay discrete.

 Yes, KitKat is very popular and yes, it is a sex club.
 But not in terms of a swinger club.
 You can also just dance all night and that’s it.
 Just enjoy the vibe and music, peace, and love.
 But be prepared to see weird fetishes, bizarre outfits, and, obviously, people making out and having sex right next to you.
-Another once in a lifetime experience.
+Another once-in-a-lifetime experience.

 The door is not as strict here as in Berghain but only if you are willing to show skin.
 You won’t be able to get in wearing long jeans and a shirt.
 Now it’s time for your fancy underwear!